Got $50,000 in Debt? Here's How to Pay It Off Fast

 Only about a third of all Americans have a personal budget.
 However, a budget is essential to keeping track of your income and expenses.

-If you don’t have a budget, creating one is a good idea.
+Creating one is a good idea if you don’t have a budget.
 Start by totaling up your monthly income.
 This includes earnings from your regular job, passive income, alimony, etc.

 Next, write down all of your monthly payments and expenditures.
 Include any student loans, credit card debt, auto loans, groceries, utility payments, and all other monthly bills.
 Add it all up and compare it to your income to know where your money is going.

-You can make this process easier by signing up for a free budgeting app like Mint.
-Budgeting apps not only keep track of your income and expenses, but they can also help you achieve any savings or debt payoff goals.
+Pro tip: Signing up for a free budgeting app like Mint can make this process easier.
+Budgeting apps keep track of your income and expenses and can help you achieve any savings or debt payoff goals.

 Find a Side Hustle

-A side hustle or a second job will give your income a boost and help you tackle debt faster.
+A side hustle or a second job will boost your income and help you tackle debt faster.
 Common side hustles include freelance work like writing or video editing, tutoring, selling crafts on Etsy, and listing a spare room on Airbnb.
 On Airbnb alone, hosts make an extra $500 a month on average.
-Even an extra few hundred dollars can shave off months of credit card payments.
+Even a few hundred dollars can shave off months of credit card payments.

-If that’s not quite enough, consider getting a roommate to share expenses.
+Pro tip: If that’s not enough, consider getting a roommate to share expenses.

 Downsize

-Although it requires some effort, downsizing is a great way to reduce expenses and pay off debt.
+Although it requires effort, downsizing is a great way to reduce expenses and pay off debt.

 Move to a less expensive neighborhood or apartment.
 Swap to a more fuel-efficient car or one with lower monthly payments.
 Cancel any subscriptions you don’t need, such as Netflix, Amazon Prime, or Disney+.

-Look for as many ways you can to cut down your monthly expenses without hurting your quality of life.
+Look for ways to cut monthly expenses without hurting your quality of life.

 Negotiate with Your Credit Card Companies and Other Creditors